yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-006_Invalid_Credentials.md

 ---

 ## ✅ Expected Result

-- User is not authenticated
-- Access to the application is denied
-- An error message is displayed indicating invalid credentials
+An error message is displayed indicating invalid credentials